Skip to main content

 Overview

-The OneSignal Drag and Drop Email Builder lets you visually design responsive emails exactly as they will appear in your users’ inboxes—without writing full HTML.
+The OneSignal Drag and Drop Email Builder lets you visually design responsive emails exactly as they appear in recipients’ inboxes — without writing full HTML.
 You build emails using three core components:

 • Settings – global styles and layout applied across the entire email